Taiwan rebukes China over largest ever air incursion | DW | 02.10.2021

 Defense officials have accused Beijing of "damaging regional peace" after China flew an unprecedented 38 military aircraft into Taiwanese airspace, including nuclear-capable bombers.

-Taiwanese Premier Su Tseng-chang said on Saturday that China's military aircraft maneuvers within its airspace on Friday was an act of "bullying."
+Taiwanese Premier Su Tseng-chang said Saturday that China's military aircraft maneuvers within its airspace were an act of "bullying."

 The Taiwanese Defense Ministry on Friday said China flew 25 military aircraft into Air Defense Identification Zone (ADIZ), in what amounted to a large display of force on China's national day, which celebrates the founding of the People's Republic of China.